rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/README.md

 ## Workshop agenda

 > [!NOTE]
 > The estimated duration of the workshop is 3 hours and the proposed agenda below will take this into account.
-But if you are going through this workshop by yourself you can definitely take the time you need to go through the different chapters.
-The main objective is that at the end you got the expected outcome from this journey.
+But if you are going through this workshop by yourself, you can definitely take the time you need to go through the different chapters.
+The main objective is that at the end you get the expected outcome from this journey.

 1. [Introduction](./docs/01-Introduction.md) (15min) - _Only relevant for in-person workshop with a group_
 2. [Quick tour of GitHub](./docs/02-QuickTourOfGitHub.md) (15 min)